 And yet, no one is a better exemplar of the Latin phrase Sic transit gloria mundi – “Thus passes the glory of the world.”
 Truly this was a man his city forgot.
 This man was my great-great-grandfather, Edward John Brickell.
 With the help of Chuck King, and many others, his story is now no longer buried in archives and newspapers.
 His story is ready to emerge from the shadows.

 Pre-order “The Lion in the Shadows: E.J.
 Brickell of Illinoistown, Truckee, and Spokane Falls” by James E. Brickell and Chuck King!
 Order the book for $30 (including shipping and handling), or a book and 2-year subscription bundle for $60 (including shipping and handling).
 Brickell and King’s book on E.J.
 Brickell will introduce you to one of Spokane’s most forgotten founders, a man who once owned most of the area that is today known as Riverfront Park.
 Learn more here about E.J.
 Brickell.
-The Lion in the Shadows will ship on December 3, 2018.
+The Lion in the Shadows is in stock and ready for your order!

 The Lion in the Shadows Special: